nawal-ahmad1/data-structures-and-algorithms-301/python/code_challenges/linked-list/README.md

 Add a new node with the given new value before the first node

 insertAfter method
-Add a new node with the given new value after the first node
+Add a new node with the given new value after the first node.

-kthFromEnd
-Takes a number (k) as a parameter and return the node’s value that is k from the end of the linked list.

-str method
-returns a string with Linked List values: a -> b -> c -> NULL